HaiBian-AGI/Embodied-AGI/README.md

 ### ⚖️  License

-This project is licensed under the .
+This project is licensed under the **Apache License 2.0**.

--   **Code Authorization:** The implementation code is open-source.
-Commercial use, distribution, and modification are permitted provided the copyright notice is retained.
+* **Code:** The implementation code is open-source.
+You are free to use, modify, and distribute it, including for commercial purposes, as long as the copyright notice and disclaimers are retained.

-**Copyright © 2026 [Hai Bian].
-All rights reserved.**
+* **Documentation & Logic:** The conceptual logic and detailed architectural blueprint (as described in the accompanying book) remain the intellectual property of the author, even though the code is open-source.

+For full details, please refer to the [LICENSE](./LICENSE) file.